 The Commission hired the first State Forester for Arkansas, Charles A. Gillett, on May 23, 1933.
 Gillett served through 1939, and was followed by Fred H. Lang (1939-1967), Virgil W. Cothren (1967-1971), Billy G. Gresham (1971-1980), Michael P. Mety (1980-1984), Edwin E. Waddell (1984-1993), John T. Shannon (1994-2012), and Joseph S. Fox (2012 to present).

 Since 1935, AFC crews have suppressed more than 225,000 wildfires.
-Generations of schoolchildren have learned how to prevent wildfires with visits from Smokey Bear and AFC Rangers.
+Wildland firefighters are carefully trained in prevention and suppression efforts.
+Generations of school children have learned how to prevent wildfires with visits from Smokey Bear and AFC Rangers.
+The Arkansas FireWise program leads the state in recognized communities - and is a program solely dedicated to wildfire prevention in communities, by communities.

 In addition to wildfire suppression, AFC crews respond to all other natural disasters, from tornadoes to ice storms to floods.
 Crews are often called upon to clear roadways to allow emergency access, and organize incident command centers used to provide a staging area for emergency responders.